 Developed in Response to A Color Removed, Conceived by Michael Rakowitz

 City of Cleveland Public Spaces

 Given that background, the project considers: What represents safety for children of color in our community?
 The question is answered through a visual survey with child residents.
 Kids contribute drawings of “what makes them feel safe.”
-Then, each participant is then gifted a small 3D printed representation of their drawing.
-Drawings and safety artifacts will be shared through traditional and digital exhibitions to be announced.
+Then, each participant is gifted a small 3D printed representation of their drawing.
+Drawings and safety artifacts will be shared through community driven exhibitions of traditional and digital forms.

 Safety Objects (Photo Credit: Deanna Dionne)